-The Plan provides a comprehensive range of benefits for up to 100 days per calendar year when full-time skilled nursing care is necessary and confinement in a skilled nursing facility is medically appropriate as determined by a Plan doctor and approved by the Plan.
+The Plan provides a comprehensive range of benefits up to 100 days each calendar year when full-time skilled nursing care is necessary and confinement in a skilled nursing facility is in lieu of hospitalization.
 You pay nothing.
-All necessary services are covered for up to 100 days, including:
+All necessary services are covered, including: